mirumee/ariadne-website/docs/aws-lambda.md

     }
 ```

-This lambda function will expect a JSON request with at least one key, a `query` with a `str` containing the GraphQL query.
+This Lambda function will expect a JSON request with at least one key, a `query` containing the GraphQL query.

-### Asynchronous example
+### Asynchronous Example

-In case where you want to run your handler asynchronously, you'll need to run it in an event loop.
+In case you want to run your handler asynchronously, you'll need to run it in an event loop.

 This can be done manually or by decorating the async handler with the `async_to_sync` decorator from the `asgiref` package: